 4. Do not give in to the blackmailer’s demand

 No matter what the blackmailer says, do not give in to his demands because there is no assurance that he will stop.
 The only word you need to understand is ‘consent’.
 If you don’t wish to give it, don’t be forced to.

-You will just make him feel more powerful and provide him more material to blackmail you further.
+You will just make him feel more powerful and provide him with more material to blackmail you further.

 5. Talk to a friend, family member or us

-In any such case, your photos in these situations are dealt with on case to case basis.
-This is not a legal advice.
-If your photos are already shared on WhatsApp, a pornographic website, Facebook or any other platform, it best you contact the police with adult help as soon as possible.
+In any such case, your photos in these situations are dealt with on a case to case basis.
+This is not legal advice.
+If your photos are already shared on WhatsApp, a pornographic website, Facebook or any other platform, it is best you contact the police with adult help as soon as possible.
 If you are a parent reading this post, please support your child to take an action.
 The post has been made light for the audience to understand with ease.
 Such cases should be held earnestly.